 WHERE DO I GO FROM HERE?

 Was everything perfectly perfect in every way?
 No. Of course not.
-I found that for the littlest students in my class, the ones that were physically just tiny . . . they can’t reach the floor with my stability balls and my shelves were still too tall to use as a work space.
-So even though I have the smallest ones I could find, I need to come up with a different ‘bouncy’ type solution for those tiny friends who would choice that kind of seating.
+I found that for the littlest students in my class, the ones that were physically just tiny . . . they couldn’t reach the floor with my stability balls and my shelves were still too tall to use as a workspace.
+So even though I have the smallest ones I could find, I need to come up with a different ‘bouncy’ type solution for those tiny friends who would choose that kind of seating.

 Also, I want to do something about the lighting..
 I know it has nothing to do with movement, but I found my own eyes hurting from the overhead lights in my class.
 I have some other lighting options, but not enough.